corvus-dotnet/Corvus.JsonSchema/README.md

 ## Use of dotnet-t4 and PowerShell

 This project uses [dotnet-t4](https://www.nuget.org/packages/dotnet-t4) to generate code from t4 templates for the built-in JSON types in `Corvus.Json.ExtendedTypes`.
-If you add or update templates, you will need to run the relevant `BuildTemplates.ps1` batch file to regenerate them.
+If you add or update templates, you will need to run the `./Solutions/BuildTemplates.ps1` batch file to regenerate them.

 ```
 dotnet tool install --global dotnet-t4 --version 2.2.1